PrinceS17/Cancellation/uhd_transceiver/ReadMe.md

   2) move x2A(), greater1() and peaks() to header file nonlinear\_peak.hpp;
   3) modify transmitter(), receiver() and digital\_canceler() to make them suitable for multi-tone sine wave;
   4) generate multi-tone sine wave precisely in function mt_sine_generation().

   About running the example, please see the section *How to run the example* below.
 After make the project, there are two ways to test it.
 The first is directly typing command
   ```
   ./tranceler_mt_rt_final
   ```
   , and then it will set four-tone sine wave with frequency 100 kHz, 200 kHz, 300 kHz, 400 kHz.

   The second is to set the parameters manually.
 Two formats for setting are provided as following.

   1) Input wave num, wave freq 1 and wave spacing to generate a equidistant multi-tone sine wave, e.g,
   ```
   ./tranceler_mt_rt_final --wave-num 3 --wave-freq-1 200e3 -- wave-space 200e3
   ```
   generates a two-tone sine wave with frequency 200e3, 400e3, 600e3.

   2) Input at most 8 tone frequency straightforward.
   ```
   ./tranceler_mt_rt_final --freq-1 200e3 --freq-2 400e3 --freq-3 600e3
   ```
   generates the same multi-tone sine wave as 1).

+  The program displays information about canceler setting (sampling rate, start sample, length of estimator, pilot, preamble, signal and TX/RX buffer) as well as continuous update on cancellation result.
+Every certain number of canceled buffers, it shows strength of the specific tone of received signal, clean signal and their difference (cancellation result) in dB.
+It also calculates average cancellation for the whole signal.

 #### 3. QPSK signal